bmezaris/ViGAT/README.md

 ```

 ## Provided materials

-In this repository, we provide the following models presented in our paper:
+In this repository, we provide the models that use ViT features, as presented in our paper:

 * _model-fcvid-vit-200.pt_ : FCVID model using ViT FE trained for 200 epochs with initial lr 1e-4 and scheduling at 50 and 90 epochs.
 * _model-actnet-vit-200.pt_ : ActivityNet model using ViT FE trained for 200 epochs with initial lr 1e-4 and scheduling at 110 and 160 epochs.
-* _model-minikinetics_85k-vit-100.pt_ : miniKinetics85k model using ViT FE trained for 100 epochs with initial lr 1e-3 and scheduling at 20 and 50 epochs.
+* _model-minikinetics_85k-vit-100.pt_ : MiniKinetics85k model using ViT FE trained for 100 epochs with initial lr 1e-3 and scheduling at 20 and 50 epochs.
-* _model-minikinetics_130k-vit-100.pt_ : miniKinetics130k model using ViT FE trained for 100 epochs with initial lr 1e-3 and scheduling at 20 and 50 epochs.
+* _model-minikinetics_130k-vit-100.pt_ : MiniKinetics130k model using ViT FE trained for 100 epochs with initial lr 1e-3 and scheduling at 20 and 50 epochs.

-Due to size limitations of github, models trained using ResNet features as well as features, bounding boxes and other useful materials extracted during our experiments are provided in a ftp server:
+Due to size limitations of github, the models trained using ResNet features, as well as features, bounding boxes and other useful materials extracted during our experiments are provided in a our ftp server.
 To request access credentials for the ftp please send an email to: bmezaris@iti.gr, gkalelis@iti.gr.

 The data stored in the ftp server are:

 * _model-fcvid-resnet-090.pt_ (~300 MB)
 * _model-actnet-resnet-090.pt_ (~300 MB)
 * _model-minikinetics_85k-resnet-090.pt_ (~300 MB)